 One of the great advantages of the cloud, especially a private cloud solution, is that there is no fear of sacrificing data security when you allow company data to exist, outside the local firewall.
 Security is increased when a client uses a cloud phone service for business due to stringent ISO security standards that cloud providers should always adhere to.

 10. Decreased Time To Value

 Time to value with cloud phone services is quite less than on-site phone services and applications.
 Not only is implementation time decreased, but the IT resources required to roll out the cloud solution are also significantly less.
 For example, if you’re a Silicon Valley startup and you need to get on the phone to cold call prospects or potential investors, a cloud based phone system provides a faster avenue to do this.
 As you grow and hire another sales team member, their phone system can be setup instantly.
 There is no need for an IT person.
-Just a simple call to your cloud business phone system vendor, to have the same phone functionality and features to grow your business.
+Just a simple call to your cloud business phone system vendor, to have the same phone functionality and features to grow your business and if you have data you want to protect in your business, knowing the regulation is important, so it’s also essential that you make sure that your GDPR is correct, so we strongly suggest that you use one of the best GDPR consultants to check all of that for you.
 Fastmetrics offers all of the above benefits over our privately managed voice network, for optimum call quality, as well as unlimited free local calls within the USA.
 See some of our cloud phone customers and read our cloud based phone system reviews.